Access shell with SSH on cPanel server from Linux

 MySQL Workbench is freely available at http://www.mysql.com/downloads/workbench/.

-Chrome Remote Desktop: Access your PC from anywhere
+Google Chrome Remote Desktop: Access your PC from anywhere

-Learn how to securely access or allow remote access to your computer using Chrome Remote Desktop.
+Learn how to securely access or allow remote access to your computer using Google Chrome Remote Desktop.
 Step-by-step guide for Windows, Mac, and Linux users.

 Remote access tools are essential in today’s connected world — whether you’re offering tech support, working from home, or accessing files on the go.
 One of the most reliable and secure tools for this purpose is Chrome Remote Desktop by Google.